Golf One and Done Picks: 2026 Season-Long Strategy & Advice

 Matsuyama has a strong history of starting seasons fast and has consistently played well at Waialae, including multiple top finishes and a past win.
 His elite ball-striking and comfort on this course make him a strong early-season play without sacrificing flexibility for majors later in the year.

-For more on why this pick makes sense, click here.
+For more on why this pick makes sense, check out our Sony One and Done Picks.

 Course: PGA West (Stadium & Nicklaus), La Quinta Country Club